technicalpickles/technicalpickles.github.com/_posts/2009-01-04-stop-net-http-dead-in-its-tracks-with-fakeweb.markdown

 Now we can use the saved response:

+{% highlight ruby %}
-<pre><code class="ruby">class GithubPartyTest &lt; Test::Unit::TestCase
+class GithubPartyTest < Test::Unit::TestCase
-  context &quot;user lookup&quot; do
+  context "user lookup" do
     setup do
-      FakeWeb.register_uri('http://github.com/api/v1/json/defunkt', :response =&gt; File.join(File.dirname(__FILE__), 'fixtures', 'user.json'))
+      FakeWeb.register_uri('http://github.com/api/v1/json/defunkt', :response => File.join(File.dirname(__FILE__), 'fixtures', 'user.json'))
       @user = GitHubParty.user('defunkt')
     end
     # tests go here
   end
-end</code></pre>
+end
+{% endhighlight %}

 Not only does this pass, but it runs faster and you can take it offline at your discretion.

 For my example, my code is using Net::HTTP, so it makes sense to use fakeweb to register allowed URIs.
 It gets more complicated if you are using a library which is making the Net::HTTP calls.
-Imagine something like [flickr_fu](http://github.com/commonthread/flickr_fu/tree/master) or [youtube-g](http://github.com/tmm1/youtube-g/tree/master).
+Imagine something like [flickr\_fu](http://github.com/commonthread/flickr_fu/tree/master) or [youtube-g](http://github.com/tmm1/youtube-g/tree/master).
 Registering the precise URIs the library uses would break encapsulation, not to mention being annoying and tedious.

 I found a better approach is to capture the result of the library call to YAML and then use a mocking library, such as [mocha](http://mocha.rubyforge.org/), to return the deserialized YAML.
 [Dan Croak](http://dancroak.tumblr.com/) [wrote about this approach](http://giantrobots.thoughtbot.com/2008/12/23/script-console-tips) a few weeks ago, but now we add fakeweb to the mix.